RoBOPPics/BB/_pages/app-man-connect.md

 Click on "Sign up now".

-During beta testing, a username and password are required.
+During beta testing, only a username and password are required.

 When the BallBOPPer starts shipping to Players, two factor authentication will be enabled.
-You will then be required to enter a verifiable email address, and a verifiable telephone number.
+You will then need to enter a verifiable email address, and a verifiable telephone number.
 These are required to prevent nefarious user's of the App from hijacking your BallBOPPer.

 ## Login
 If you already have an account, enter your email address and password.